 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
-First, a draft plan will be will be available at County Offices for customers to view.
+First, a draft plan will be will be available at the County Officesl for customers to view.
 A notice will be included in customer water bill notifying them of such.
-Also a draft plan will be published in The Bertie Ledger-Advance.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Bertie County's Commissioners.
+Also a draft plan will be published on the Carteret County website.
+Notice will be printed in all customer water bills to collect comments on the draft.
+All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Carteret County's Commissioners.